|Locations||Warrnambool, Portland, Hamilton, Colac|

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.

-The mandatory seven (7) pre-requisite units (or their equivalent unit)
+Seven pre-requisite units (or their equivalent units) including:

 To be eligible for this qualification you must successfully complete 11 units: 6 core and 5 elective.